 The Art of Making Testudo: Adopting a “man-on-the-street” interview style, this video explores campus member’s attitudes towards, and knowledge of, Testudo, particularly as a work of art with a ritual focus.
 This different exploration of the popular statue of a Diamondback Terrapin that informs and inspires contemporary conceptions of the University Mascot will have you rubbing his nose next time you walk into McKeldin Library.

-Riversdale House Museum: Using as a platform Augmented Reality, members of the D.I.G. are building out a number of visitor enhancement interventions to complement the physical exhibition at the Riversdale House Museum of the 200th Anniversary of an exhibition there of an important collection of European art that was stored for safekeeping in the house during the Napoleonic Wards.
-Check back here for updates on the progress, and be sure and attend the exhibition, which opens on April 7th.
+Riversdale House Museum: Using as a platform Augmented Reality, members of the D.I.G. built a number of visitor enhancement interventions to complement the physical exhibition at the Riversdale House Museum of the 200th Anniversary of an exhibition there of an important collection of European art that was stored for safekeeping in the house during the Napoleonic Wars.

 In 2014-2105 the members of the DIG explored a wide range of the capabilities of Omeka + Neatline in a number of sites, links to which are below.
 A few of the GAs have documented their process of developing Omeka + Neatline sites in order to shorten the learning curve for those who follow, which one can access here.
 In addition to having as their basis Omeka + Neatline, all of these projects share another thing in common: they are hosted here at artinterp.org.